ludovic-gonthier/snowshoe/README.md

 - SERVER_SECRET: secret used for sessions, set it to a long random string
 - GITHUB_CLIENT_ID: github client id you got from creating the app on github (see [above](#github-application))
 - GITHUB_CLIENT_SECRET: github secret from last step
-- HOSTNAME: heroku application name (e.g.: morning-light-8678)
 - GITHUB_POLL_TIMEOUT: control timeout when calling out github api (default: 60 seconds)
+- SNOWSHOE_HOSTNAME: heroku application name (e.g.: morning-light-8678)
-- APP_PROTOCOL: "https" or "http", on heroku you can safely use https
+- SNOWSHOE_APP_PROTOCOL: "https" or "http", on heroku you can safely use https
+- PORT: do not set this variable, Heroku sets it for you